 Homelessness prevention assistance is intended for eligible Veteran families who are imminently at-risk of becoming literally homeless (e.g., entering an emergency shelter or place not meant for human habitation) but for SSVF assistance.
-Note that these Veteran families include "couch surfing" households (defined as homeless under the HEARTH Act).
+Note that this includes Veteran families who may be living in a doubled-up housing situation and who are also imminently at risk of becoming literally homeless.
 Targeting SSVF assistance in this manner helps ensure limited SSVF resources are directed to Veteran families most in need of assistance to avoid falling into or experiencing literal homelessness.

 To qualify under Category 1, a Veteran family must be "residing in permanent housing."
 This encompasses many different housing situations, including where a Veteran family is residing in (i) a leased unit, (ii) a house with a mortgage, (iii) a unit shared with others (i.e. doubled-up), or (iv) a hotel or motel not paid for by federal, state, or local government programs for low-income individuals or by charitable organizations.
-The ideal Category 1 participant is an individual or family who will imminently lose their primary nighttime residence within 14 days of application for assistance.